sergiocastelani/growdev-db2-atividade-final/README.md

-This a Twitter like project called GrowTwitter.
+This the backend project for a Twitter-like SPA called GrowTweet.
 One of the inspirational projects of the course Full Stack Web Starter from Growdev.